ucsd-dsc232r/group-project/README.md

    - Choose the **access-ci** account option.
    - You will then be prompted to log in to **NSF ACCESS**.

+## Troubleshooting
+If you still encounter errors after logging out, logging back in, and waiting 15 minutes, please submit a support ticket for further assistance [more info here](#support).

 ## Logging into SDSC
 ## Portal Navigation